 - Bad use case:

-- Designing the entire workshop through AI
+- Designing the entire workshop from scratch through AI

 - Finding workshop content material on AI.